VII Glossary

 Feedback: Information is provided to a team member for the purpose of improving team performance.
 Feedback should be timely, respectful, specific, directed towards improvement, and considerate.[4]

-Handoff reports: A transfer and acceptance of patient care responsibility achieved through effective communication.
-It is a real-time process of passing patient specific information from one caregiver to another, or from one team of caregivers to another, for the purpose of ensuring the continuity and safety of the patient’s care.[5]
+Handoff reports: A transfer and acceptance of client care responsibility achieved through effective communication.
+It is a real-time process of passing client specific information from one caregiver to another, or from one team of caregivers to another, for the purpose of ensuring the continuity and safety of the client’s care.[5]

 Horizontal aggression: Hostile behavior among one’s peers.